AICAN-Research/learn-pathology/README.md

-Learn Pathology
+LearnPathology
 =====================

-Learn Pathology is a web-based system for teaching students the field of pathology.
+LearnPathology is a web-based system for teaching students the field of pathology.
 In the system, teachers can create online courses and assignments.
 Students can view and interact with large whole slide microscopy images (WSIs) as well as answering questions and performing assignments.

-Learn Pathology is developed by the Norwegian University of Science and Technology (NTNU) and SINTEF Digital, the Health Department, and is released under the permissive [MIT license](https://mit-license.org).
+LearnPathology is developed by the Norwegian University of Science and Technology (NTNU) and SINTEF Digital, the Health Department, and is released under the permissive [MIT license](https://mit-license.org).

 The system is built using the following open source technologies:
 * [Django](https://www.djangoproject.com/)